 Intro to Systematic Testing

-Tue.: Introduction to Systematic Testing I: Validation and Verification.
+Fri.: Introduction to Systematic Testing: Validation and Verification.
 Levels of Testing.
-Unit, integration, system, acceptance testing.
+Unit, integration, system, acceptance testing. + Review for mini-exam

 References: Beck ch.
 10

 References: Sommerville, ch.
 8, The Software Test Page